pranjalagg/pranjalagg.github.io/_news/announcement_2.md

 related_posts: false
 ---

-Intership at IBM converted to full time as an application developer.
+Internship at IBM, converted to full time as an application developer

 <!-- Announcements and news can be much longer than just quick inline posts.
 In fact, they can have all the features available for the standard blog posts.
 See below.